ArvidSilverlock/Pilot.lua-Luau-LSP/README.md

 ## Installation

+Navigate to the [releases](https://github.com/ArvidSilverlock/Pilot.lua-Luau-LSP/releases) and download the latest `workspace.zip`, unzip it, and open it in Visual Studio Code.

-Install the [Luau LSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) visual studio code extension.
+You'll need to install the [Luau LSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) visual studio code extension.
 If you are running a version <1.33.1 you will need to find and replace `Enum.` with `Enum` in the `global.d.luau` file, make sure you are not in regex mode, as that would cause issues.

+Note that this is, by default, set up for usage with Visual Studio Code.
+If you're a neovim user or use some other editor, I trust you're smart enough to set it up properly on your own.

+## Building From Source

+If you want to contribute, or want more control over the generation, you'll need to install this repo locally with some other tools to run the Luau code.

-Install [lune](https://lune-org.github.io/docs), a luau runtime, note, only install this when the steps require you to, and install it _within_ the specified directory.
+Install [lune](https://lune-org.github.io/docs), a luau runtime, note, only install this when the steps require you to, and install it _within_ the specified directory (unless of course, you know what you're doing).

 ### Optional

-Install [rokit](https://github.com/rojo-rbx/rokit), a toolchain manager.
+Install [rokit](https://github.com/rojo-rbx/rokit), a toolchain manager, you may have already installed this when installing lune.

 Install [selene](https://kampfkarren.github.io/selene), a luau linter.